gravitational/teleport/e/rfd/0018e-machine-id-workload-identity-mvp.md

 - Any additional information that can be discerned of the caller (e.g IP address, user agent).
 - The SPIFFE IDs that were returned.
-- Any additional certificate fields that were retruned (e.g DNS SANs).
+- Any additional certificate fields that were returned (e.g DNS SANs).

 Hypothetically, this additional information with the `tbot` log message could be provided to the Auth Server for inclusion in the audit event.
 However, this